-To update Planning Committee members the current position regarding the Section 106 Legal Agreement entered into by Hydesville Tower School in conjunction with planning permission 08/0520/FL.
-This was discussed by the 13th February, 13th March, 15th May and 26th June Planning Committee's as a consequence of the Park Tavern Public House redevelopment (13/1529/FL).
-The planning committee had asked for regular updates on this matter, given the time taken to identify an alternative car park, members agreed that the updates should be when there is progress to report.
+To continue to advise and update members of the position with regard to the S106 Legal Agreement entered into by Hydesville Tower School in conjunction with planning permission 08/0520/FL which were discussed by Planning Committee on 13 February and 13 March 2014 as a consequence of the proposed redevelopment of the Park Tavern Public House under planning reference 13/1529/FL.
+The committee ask that there are regular updates on this matter.